MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-a-wcf-netnamedpipe-receive-location.md

 4. In the **Receive Location Properties** dialog box, in the **Transport** section next to **Type**, select **WCF-NetNamedPipe** from the drop-down list, and then click **Configure**.

 5. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **General** tab, configure the endpoint address and the service identity for the WCF-NetNamedPipe receive location.
-For more information about the **General** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Receive, General Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-receive-general-tab.md).
+For more information about the **General** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Receive, General** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 6. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **Binding** tab, configure the time-out and transaction properties.
-For more information about the **Binding** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Receive, Binding Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-receive-binding-tab.md).
+For more information about the **Binding** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Receive, Binding** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 7. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **Security** tab, define the security capabilities of the WCF-NetNamedPipe receive location.
-For more information about the **Security** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Receive, Security Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-receive-security-tab.md).
+For more information about the **Security** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Receive, Security** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 8. In the **WCF-NetNamedPipe Transport Properties** dialog box, on the **Messages** tab, specify the data selection for the SOAP **Body** element.
-For more information about the **Messages** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see [WCF-NetNamedPipe Transport Properties Dialog Box, Receive, Messages Tab](../core/wcf-netnamedpipe-transport-properties-dialog-box-receive-messages-tab.md).
+For more information about the **Messages** tab in the **WCF-NetNamedPipe Transport Properties** dialog box, see the **WCF-NetNamedPipe Transport Properties Dialog Box, Receive, Messages** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

- **How to Configure a WCF-NetNamedPipe Receive Location Programmatically**
+## Configure a WCF-NetNamedPipe Receive Location Programmatically

  Use the following format to set the properties: